 *100 percent earned if greater than 60 percent.
 None earned if number of class days completed is three or less.

 If funds are remaining after tuition and fees are deducted from earned Title IV funds, the business office will issue payment to the student for the remaining balance after the fourth week of the semester.
 Any student who is issued a Title IV refund and then found to have dropped or withdrawn from classes prior to completion of the 60 percent attendance point in the semester must return the unearned funds back to the college.
 Students who have amounts due will not be allowed to receive grades, transcripts, or register for classes until the amount owed is paid in full.

-Disbursement of Refunds – Students may choose to receive refunds of tuition, fees, or Title IV funds by Wiregrass Debit Card or direct deposit (ACH credit) to a checking or savings account.
-Refunds are loaded onto the student’s personal preloaded VISA card each semester.
+Disbursement of Refunds – Students may choose to receive refunds of tuition, fees, or Title IV funds by paper check, direct deposit (ACH credit) to a checking or savings account, or to a personal preloaded VISA card.
 Students who choose direct deposit via ACH credit must sign a direct deposit form and provide a check marked “VOID,” or a direct deposit authorization form issued from your bank.
 Direct deposit forms may be obtained from any campus bookstore.
 Students are responsible for notifying the Business Office in writing of any changes in bank account information or to cancel the process.
 This information must be received within the first two weeks of the semester to be effective for that semester’s refund.
-There is no cost for the student’s first Wiregrass Debit Card or for using the card at local businesses.
-There is a replacement card fee.
-Click to read terms and conditions and fees related to the Wiregrass Debit Card.